 Why read this? : We go through the key steps in the segmentation research process.
 This process helps you divide customers into groups who have similar needs.
 Learn why these segments matter.
 And learn how and where the process fits with your marketing planning.
 Read this to learn how to make more focussed customer decisions by using segmentation research.

 One of our favourite bits of advice is “you can do anything you want, but you can’t do everything you want.”
-You have to make choices and decisions in life.
+You have to make choices in life.

 That’s especially true when it comes to your marketing strategy.
 At the start of the brand development process, your choices are wide open.
 But as you move through the process towards brand activation, you make decisions and narrow your choices.
 You prioritise and choose NOT to do some things.
-You can only do so much because you have a limited amount of resources – budget, time and people.
+You can only do so much, because you have limited resources – budget, time and people.

 In marketing, you can do anything, but you can’t do everything.
 You need to make decisions.

 Which customers to go after